stoleckipawel/LearningEngine/README.md

 - **Windows platform**
 - **Clang** (optional; if not available, build will automatically fall back to MSVC)

+### Required vs Optional
+- **Required:**
+	- `CMake` — used to generate build systems and projects.
+	- `Visual Studio 2022` / `msbuild` — required for the default Visual Studio solution workflow on Windows.
+	- `Windows 10 SDK` / DirectX 12 libraries — runtime and headers for D3D12 development.

+- **Optional (recommended for sanitizer or Ninja workflows):**
+	- `clang` / `clang++` — required when using sanitizer builds or building with the LLVM toolchain; otherwise the build falls back to MSVC.
+	- `Ninja` — recommended generator for fast incremental builds and the sanitizer scripts (scripts configure Ninja + clang automatically).

+Why optional tools matter:
+- `clang/clang++`: many sanitizers (ASan, UBSan, TSan, MSan) are best supported with LLVM toolchains.
+Use `clang` when running the `Tools/*Sanitizer*.bat` scripts or when you pass `-DENABLE_SANITIZERS=ON` to CMake.
+- `Ninja`: the sanitizer wrapper scripts and CI-friendly flows use Ninja for reliable instrumentation and faster builds; Visual Studio generator + MSVC may not support all sanitizers.

 ## Quick Start

 1. **Check Dependencies**